 Quickstart

-This quickstart gives you a quick overview of how Stream's React Video SDK works.
+This quickstart gives a concise overview of how Stream's React Video SDK works.

 Installation